 From 1 July 2019, Australians aged 65 to 74 with a total superannuation balance below $300,000 can make voluntary contributions for 12 months from the end of the financial year in which they last met the work test.
 See: amending regulation

 From 1 July 2013 contributors aged 70 or more are entitled to super guarantee payments from their employer.

-Non-concessional contributions are essentially contributions not claimed as a tax deduction.
 Each tax year, the non-concessional cap is a multiple of the indexed concessional cap.

 ‘Bring Forward Rule’

 Under 65 year olds have a ‘bring forward’ non-concessional cap allowance limit of 3 times their cap over a 3-year period.
 On that basis, the total 3-year non-concessional caps up to 30 June 2017 were:

 - for 2016-17 $540,000

 - for 2013-14 $450,000*

 Note: The bring forward rule quantum triggered in 2013-14 remains at $450,000 despite the higher cap values which might otherwise have applied if triggered in a later year.

 The CGT Cap allows the exclusion of eligible CGT amounts (up to a cap) from the non-concessional cap.
 The CGT cap amount is a lifetime allowance and is indexed each year in line with AWOTE, in increments of $5,000 (rounded down).